What is the skill level expected for participants in the race program?

 On race day what time do the participants normally need to be at the ski hill and when are the races usually done?

-Most (although not all) races are run in the morning and participants need to be at the ski hill between 8 and 8:30 am – the competition is usually finished around 12 noon, we break for lunch and then there is coaching for at least 2 hours after the race.
-So we are usually done at 2:30 – 3:00pm.
+Most (although not all) races are run in the morning and participants need to be at the ski hill between 8 and 8:30 am – the competition is usually finished around 12 noon.
+After a break for lunch, host hills may organize other activities for the participants.
+The day is usually over by 2:30 – 3:00pm.

 What equipment is required for participation?